rebeca53/income-prediction/README.md

 This project was developed as part of the Erasmus MSc in Geospatial Technologies.

-To investigate the factors that might influence the monthly income in Brazil, I trained different machine learnings.
+To investigate the factors that might influence the monthly income in Brazil, I trained different machine learning models.

 Ensemble learners achieve higher accuracy.
 However, simple learners like LASSO have better interpretability in understanding and ranking the variables that influence income.
 You can check the results in this [presentation](https://github.com/rebeca53/income-prediction/blob/main/Income%20Prediction%20on%20Brazil%20data.pdf).

 ## Data

-All the data is freely provided by the IBGE, the Brazilian Institute of Geography and Statistics.
+All the data is freely provided by IBGE, the Brazilian Institute of Geography and Statistics.

 Documents retrieved from
 https://ftp.ibge.gov.br/Trabalho_e_Rendimento/Pesquisa_Nacional_por_Amostra_de_Domicilios_continua/Anual/Microdados/Visita/